 Qualification Certificates are printed on goatskin parchment.
 Victoria uses an imitation of actual goatskin made with a high cotton content.
 It is guaranteed to last 500 years.

-So animal lovers need not worry—no goats will be harmed in the making of your certificate.
+Animal lovers need not worry—no goats will be harmed in the making of your certificate.

-Your Certificate is vulnerable to sunlight as well as wear and tear.
+Your certificate is vulnerable to sunlight as well as wear and tear.
 We recommend you have it framed to protect it.

-For best results, use a professional framing service using an archival rag-mat-board and backing boards, which are acid free, and archival glass with ultra violet protection.
+For best results, use a professional framing service using an archival rag-mat-board and backing boards, which are acid free, and archival glass with ultraviolet protection.